07-C9/jamf-api-middleware/README.md

                           └──────────────────────────┘
 ```

-A device may only act on itself, and the middleware proves it.
-Every request has to carry the device's serial number and hardware UUID.
-The Lambda looks the serial up in Jamf and requires the UDID on the matching inventory record to agree before it dispatches the action.
+Every request must include the device's serial number and hardware UUID.
+The Lambda looks the serial up in Jamf and requires the UDID on the matching inventory record to agree before dispatching the action.
+A device can only act on itself.

-## What ships here
+## Contents

 ```
 lambda/